 - Do you have collapsible ladders on each floor window of the house?
 Do you have sprinklers installed?

-Items to include in an emergency kit:
+Items to include in a disaster prep kit:

 - Have you included foods that don’t spoil like pasta, rice, powdered or condensed milk, beef jerky, grains, honey.

 - Are you equipped with one gallon of water per person per day?
 Is your water stored in sealed and unbreakable containers?
 Do you know the date of original storage and replace water every six months?

 - Do you have non perishable and canned foods, accompanied with a can opener?

 - Are you equipped with rain gear and sturdy shoes?
 Does your kit have blankets and sleeping bags?

 - Does your first aid kit have all of your prescription medication with at least a three day supply of medicine?
 Have you included glasses, contacts, and all other personal and feminine products?
 Do you have information regarding family physicians and other personal contact information?